canonical/content-cache-operator/content-cache-backends-config/README.md

 # Content Cache Backends Config Operator

-A [Juju](https://juju.is/) [subordinate](https://juju.is/docs/sdk/charm-taxonomy#heading--subordinate-charms) [charm](https://juju.is/docs/olm/charmed-operators) to the [Content Cache charm](https://charmhub.io/content-cache) which provides the Content Cache charm with the configuration required to expose a set of backend service behind caching capabilities of the Content Cache charm
+A [Juju](https://juju.is/) [subordinate](https://juju.is/docs/sdk/charm-taxonomy#heading--subordinate-charms) [charm](https://juju.is/docs/olm/charmed-operators) to the [Content Cache charm](https://charmhub.io/content-cache) which provides the Content Cache charm with the configuration required to expose a set of backend services behind caching capabilities of the Content Cache charm.

-This charm should be integrated with the Content Cache charm to inject the charm configuration of this charm.
+This charm should be integrated with the Content Cache charm to inject the correct configurations into this charm.
 For more information see the [Content Cache charm](https://charmhub.io/content-cache).

-## Get Started
+## Get started

 The Content Cache Backends Config Charm requires the deployment of the Content Cache charm.
 To begin, refer to the [Content Cache tutorial](https://github.com/canonical/content-cache-operator/blob/main/content-cache/docs/tutorial/quick-start.md) for step-by-step instructions.

-### Basic Operations
+### Basic operations

 Some of the Content Cache Backends Config Charm configurations include: